vproaudio/vproaudio.github.io/_systems/package2.md

     - Built in effects such as reverb to further enhance your sound

 perfect_for:
-    - Weddings
+    - Indoor Weddings
     - Birthday parties
     - Indoor school events
-    - Small bands
+    - Corporate events

 system_power: 2000